Automating your Personal Finances

 How much time do you spend managing your finances?
 Just the day-to-day stuff – paying bills, transferring money from one account to another, etc. If it’s more than an hour a week, it’s TOO LONG!

-I’m going to teach you the tactics of building an automated system to handle your money – so you can focus on the bigger picture.
-Like using the time saved to earn more money.
+I’m going to teach you how to build an automated system to handle your money – so you can focus on the bigger picture.
+Like using the time saved to make more money.

 I’ll also give you specific money management tips, like psychological hacks, negotiation scripts, advice on handling irregular income/expense for entrepreneurs and the best savings accounts to use.